bitrix24/b24restdocs/api-reference/widgets/universal/app-url.md

 > Scope: [`placement`](../../scopes/permissions.md)

-This integration does not have a separate, predefined button in the interface that allows the user to open it independently.
+This integration does not have a separate, pre-defined button in the interface that allows the user to open it independently.
 The application can simply send a specially formatted link to any Bitrix24 tool that supports adding content with links:

 - Messages and comments in the news feed;
 - Messages in internal group and individual chats (will not work in open line dialogs);